sirLisko/GigPlayList/README.md

-# Should I Listen It
+# Should I Listen To It

 > Set you up for your next Gig.